UznetDev/M5-H2-Regression-Competition/README.md

 ## Usage

-The model is pre-trained and saved as `model.joblib`.
+The model is pre-trained and saved as `model.pkl`.
 Load and run it directly to make predictions on new data without retraining.

 ## Results